fieldtrip/website/development/realtime/pipeline.md

 ### OOP solution

 It seems natural to represent each PE by an object of a specific class, where all classes inherit from a common superclass (describing only the **init** and **process** interface).
 If we go for OOP, we need to decide on whether to use a) old style classes, b) new style classes, or c) new style handle classes.
-This has consequences for the organization of the code, the way PEs are invoked, and last but not least on the compatibility with different Matlab versions.
+This has consequences for the organization of the code, the way PEs are invoked, and last but not least on the compatibility with different MATLAB versions.

 #### Old style classes